Moneta Branch: Designated historic place

 The Moneta Branch was designated as a Historic-Cultural Monument by the Los Angeles Cultural Heritage Commission in March 1984.

 In 1987, the Moneta Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
-With respect to the Moneta Branch, the application described the building as a one-story Mediterranean Revival building, constructed of brick with a stucco finish.
+The application noted Moneta Branch was as a one-story Mediterranean Revival building, constructed of brick with a stucco finish.
 It is designed with a symmetrical front facade, and its most visible feature is a square, central tower.

 Closed

 The Moneta/Serra Branch was closed in 1987 following the Whittier Narrows earthquake, and a temporary replacement branch in a mini-mall on Figueroa Street was burned in the 1992 riots.
-A permanent replacement library was opened in 1998 at the former site of a tortilla factory at Main Street and 46th Street.
+A permanent replacement library was opened in 1998 at the former site of a tofu plant at Main Street and 46th Street.
 The new branch was three times larger than the old Serra Branch and includes multimedia computer workstations with access to the Internet.
 Choreographer Debbie Allen led a campaign to raise $900,000 to buy the books and materials for the Serra branch and the nearby John Muir branch, which was also burned during the riots.

 The old 1923 library building on Olive Street has remained closed since the 1987 earthquake.